ansible-jakarta/meetup-2016-04-02-vagrant/README.md

 ## Example 2

 In this example we will create multiple VMs with single Vagrantfile, explore a few more ansible.cfg options, and simplify our inventory file.
 We'll start example-02 lab with same files we had in example-01 and make few improvements.

+First let's change our Vagrantfile, so it starts three VMs instead of one.
+We will also make our VM creatioin a bit more efficient by using linked clone feature:

+    Vagrant.configure(2) do |config|
+      config.vm.provider "virtualbox" do |v|
+        v.linked_clone = true if Vagrant::VERSION =~ /^1.8/
+      end

+      config.vm.define :vm1 do |vm1|
+        vm1.vm.box = "ubuntu/trusty64"
+      end

+      config.vm.define :vm2 do |vm2|
+        vm2.vm.box = "ubuntu/trusty64"
+      end

+      config.vm.define :vm3 do |vm3|
+        vm3.vm.box = "ubuntu/trusty64"
+      end
+    end

+We can start all three VMs with the same command:

+    vagrant up